I was born on the 8th July 1947, in Lewisham, South East London.

 Furthermore, as my body gets older and the novelty of exhibiting and lecturing wears thin; more of my photographic attention has turned to Venice.
 Where else can you enjoy unlimited photographic potential, regularly interrupted by marvellous food and drink?
 When it pours down with rain, there’s always somewhere interesting to shelter and photograph.

 “Images of Venice”, is a celebration of this wonderful city; the culmination of short visits over the years.
 The website contains both analogue and digital photographs; the former having been scanned in from film stock and digitally processed.
 The analogue images date back to 1975, whilst I moved over to digital image capture in 2009.
-I have tried to minimize any visual differences between the two media during processing, to give a consistency to the imagery within the website.
+I have tried to minimise any visual differences between the two media during processing, to give a consistency to the imagery within the website.

 It has been a challenge to express a more personal vision, in what is probably the world’s most photographed city.
 Another important issue to overcome, is the ability to adapt to the rapidly changing weather and lighting conditions and to the sheer mass of humanity that descends on the city every day.

 Moving from traditional analogue, film-based photography and darkroom skills into the digital age; brought significant benefits to working in the new media.
-For me, photography is not just about documentation (trying to represent “reality”); it is about imbuing the final image, whether on screen or in print; with a degree of experience and sensation.
+For me, photography is not just about documentation (trying to represent “reality”); it is about imbuing the final image, whether on screen or in print with a degree of experience and sensation.
 Apart from a few images made for striking effect in one gallery, there is no false manipulation other than the removal of the widespread “Venice Affliction” – cigarette butts and dog excrement!

 I must admit that I don’t have much of an inclination to visit in summer, not just for the mass of people or avoiding the heat; but that it doesn’t always suit my style of photography.
 “Stone – water – colour – texture”, is one of my mantra’s for Venice.
 Try dipping a stone or rock in water and see what comes out – colour and texture!
 Indeed, in dry and warmer periods many potential images would have been passed by.